Ralph Kurek: College career

-Pro Career
+Professional career

 With their final selection of the 1965 NFL draft, the Chicago Bears drafted Kurek in the 20th round.
 In his rookie season, Kurek played sparingly.
 He only had one carry for zero yards.
 His little playing time was as a result of a deep Bears bench at running back.
 The Bears already had Gale Sayers, Andy Livingston and Ronnie Bull to handle the majority of the carries.

-Still buried deep on the depth chart, Bears Head Coach George Halas deployed Hurek as a receiver during the 1966 NFL season.
-Hurek caught 10 passes for 178 yards, all career highs.
+Still buried deep on the depth chart, Bears Head Coach George Halas deployed Kurek as a receiver during the 1966 NFL season.
+Kurek caught 10 passes for 178 yards, all career highs.
 He also had 52 carries for 1789 yards and a score.
 All once again, career highs.
-The following season, Hurek started five games, but was reduced to essentially a role player.
+The following season, Kurek started five games, but was reduced to essentially a role player.
 Halas was devoting more playing time to another running back, Brian Piccolo.
-However, Hurek remained a duel threat for the Bears, seeing time at both running back and in the slot.
+However, Kurek remained a duel threat for the Bears, seeing time at both running back and in the slot.
 After the 1970 season, Kurek retired from the NFL.